 In fact, dogs raised for their athletic performance (such as racing greyhounds) have traditionally been fed a raw food diet by some trainers.
 Trainers call this a BARF diet (Biologically Appropriate Raw Food), as it aims to mimic the diet of a dog in the wild.

-That doesn’t mean eating raw chicken doesn’t have the potential to cause health problems in dogs though – and salmonella is one of the most common concerns.
+While eating raw chicken doesn’t seem to be as dangerous for dogs as humans, it still has the potential to cause health problems in dogs – and salmonella is one of the most common concerns.

 Salmonella is a group of bacteria found in foods such as eggs, chicken, cheese and nuts.
 In humans, salmonella can lead to a variety of unpleasant symptoms that can last up to a week – so it’s no wonder most people try to avoid it at all costs.